 Are you an experienced hair stylist, hairdresser, or hair salon manager?
 If so, it may be a good time to consider opening your own hair salon.
-The beauty industry is expected to grow to $11 billion by 2018 with no signs of slowing down.
-We’ve rallied up with the top local hair salon owners help to break down the steps to opening a hair salon business with topics ranging from beauty salon services to salon marketing plans, and of course the requirements to open a hair salon.
+The beauty industry is expected to grow to $11 billion by 2018 with no signs of slowing down.ย We’ve rallied up with the top local hair salon owners help to break down the steps to opening a hair salon business with topics ranging from beauty salon services to salon marketing plans, and of course the requirements to open a hair salon.
 Make sure you check out our opening a salon checklist on the right sidebar as a free download.

-There’s no question that this beauty industry is huge.
+Thereโs no question that this beauty industry is huge.
 The great thing about the hair salon is the customer retention opportunities.
-As a woman, you only need 1 car, but you’ll need at least 3-4 haircuts a year, and if you’re like me, 3-4 color sessions a year!
+As a woman, you only need 1 car, but youโll need at least 3-4 haircuts a year, and if youโre like me, 3-4 color sessions a year!

-upwards of $70,000 per year (depending on the state and city of course)!
-That doesn’t even count the earning potential if you’re also styling hair in your salon…
+Whatโs even greater?
+Hair salon owners can pay themselves a salary of upwards of $70,000 per year (depending on the state and city of course)!
+That doesnโt even count the earning potential if youโre also styling hair in your salonโฆ

-And then, there’s the potential of a hair salon being acquired… not to mention the franchising opportunities!
-It’s a big industry, and with a lot of hard work and planning, you can grow this hair styling passion into a really great nest egg.
+And then, thereโs the potential of a hair salon being acquiredโฆย not to mention the franchising opportunities!
+Itโs a big industry, and with a lot of hard work and planning, you can grow this hair styling passion into a really great nest egg.

 Before we begin those 10 steps, it is critical to state the obvious: owning any business (especially one as customer-focused as a hair salon) is a lot of work.
-It won’t come easy, in fact, a staggering
+It won’t come easy, in fact, a staggering 80% of small businessesย fail in the first 18 months.
+The reasons hair salonsย fail come down to the following mistakes:

-- Weak, Rigid, or Lack of Business Planning.
-While running a hair salon and styling hair may be a passion (which is truly great, and necessary to have) it is a business at the end of the day.
+Weak, Rigid, or Lack of Business Planning.
+While running aย hair salon and styling hair may be a passion (which is truly great, and necessary to have) it is a business at the end of the day.
 With any businesses a lack of planning to set a strong foundation for sustainability and growth is critical.
 As your salon grows, staying rigid in old hair salon business plans is just as toxic.
 Changing with the growth, improving and optimizing systems will be required.

-- Lack of Startup Funds.
-Some businesses start with zero cash reserves and are completely dependent on cash flow.
-That’s scary when there are slower days with low revenue.
-It’s important to have funds to start the hair salon and to operate the hair salon with as much runway as possible, but at least 6 months to ensure that your salon has a chance to sustain and grow.
+Lack of Startup Funds.
+Some businesses start with zero cash reserves and are completely dependent on cash flow. ย That’s scary when there are slower days with low revenue.
+It’s important to have funds to start the hair salon and to operate the hair salon with as much runway as possible, but at least 6 months toย ensure that your salon has a chance to sustain and grow.

-- Lack of Marketing and Customer Research.
+Lack of Marketing and Customer Research.
 Marketing is 50% math, and 50% research and analyzation.
 It is also CRITICAL for acquiring new customers (the lifeblood of any business).
 Without an accurate understanding of your customer demographic, you’ll likely make less-than-optimal decisions on marketing campaigns all the way down to incorrect pricing.
 For example: If your local demographic makes only $30k/year, you really don’t want to be charging premier prices.
 Scary thing is, you won’t know these things without marketing and customer research.

 We’re here to help you avoid those pitfalls.
 As the saying goes: “Knowing is half the battle.”
 You’re already ahead of the game by knowing the and preparing for those 3 common mistakes hair salons fail.
 Ready to get started?
 Let’s dive in to the 12 steps on how to open a hair salon!